ABDULHAM1D0/reinforcement-learning/README.md

 # reinforcement-learning
-This repository includes reinforcement algorithms from machine learning
+This repository includes reinforcement algorithms from machine learning.